-- assessed the independence of its members just after their appointment; - in situations relevant for independence purposes and at least once a year, checked the existence of the independence requirements for each of its members; - in carrying out the above assessments, considered all available information supplied by each member of the board of statutory auditors, evaluating all circumstances that could compromise independence as defined by the CFA and the Code, applying (inter alia) all criteria provided for by the code with reference to the independence of directors.

-On 28 April 2021, at the beginning of its term of office, the board of directors set quantitative and qualitative criteria for the assessment of the significance of circumstances relevant under the Code, for the purposes of assessing the independence of directors and statutory auditors (see section 4.7).
+- assessed the independence of its members just after their appointment; - once a year, checked the existence of the independence requirements for each of its members; - in carrying out the above assessments, considered all available information supplied by each member of the board of statutory auditors, evaluating all circumstances that could compromise independence as defined by the CFA and the Code, applying (inter alia) all criteria provided for by the code with reference to the independence of directors. - on 18 April 2024, at the beginning of its term of office, the board of directors set quantitative and qualitative criteria for the assessment of the significance of circumstances relevant under the Code, for the purposes of assessing the independence of directors and statutory auditors (see section 4.7).